visitscotland/vs-design-system/frontend/src/components/patterns/warning/Warning.md

 ## Usage
 Use the warning component to display a dark generic warning message aimed at the end user.
-It can contain a message and a link to a page the user can go to to correct the issue.
+It contains a message.

 Automatically expands to fill whatever container it is placed in - usually covering or replacing an existing element